LeChocolatChaud/CountPaper/readme.md

 python main.py
 ```

+The web interface is hosted on localhost with port 8000.
 The test.png is for testing.